What Are the Core Courses of Registered Nurse Programs?

-Since RNs must have a firm grasp on medication administration, most registered nurse programs require students to study pharmacology.
+Since RNs must have a firm grasp on medication administration, most registered nurse programs require learners to study pharmacology.
 These courses often cover the different classifications of drugs, and students learn how drugs are distributed through the body and metabolized.
 Pharmacology courses also show students how to administer medications and how to make sure proper dosages are given.
-Most programs allow students to take pharmacology classes after they have completed their basic math and science courses.
+Most programs allow enrollees to take pharmacology classes after they have completed their basic math and science courses.

 In this course, students learn about the theories and practices used in treating families.
 Classes in family nursing teach students how to treat people of all ages and backgrounds.
 General health and disease prevention are often emphasized.
 Since most RNs deal with a wide variety of patients, degree programs generally consider family nursing a core course.